sstrucel/sstrucel.github.io/_posts/2022-04-05-custom-MIDI-controller.md

 tags: [project, music, MIDI, C++]
 ---

-**What:** This project is a custom MIDI/Keyboard controller that seamlessly lets the user use shortcut keys as well as MIDI messages to control the DAW of their choosing
+This project is a custom MIDI/Keyboard controller that seamlessly lets the user use shortcut keys as well as MIDI messages to control the DAW of their choosing

 **When:** Summer 2021